 6. The 12B concept of undertones.
 The pictures posted along this article show how undertones appear in my head.
 There is no scientific testing here, only what I see when I look at this skin.
 (Dark Autumn could be redder.
 Bright Winter could be lighter and yellower.
 Light Summer, I couldn’t decide.
 Close enough to make the point.)

 What use is it?

-But these are your fundamental lip and blush colours.
-These are your from-within, most intrinsic colours.
-Using them for eyeglass frames, ties, scarves, and accessories looks good, though the viewer would never know why.
+For some, these are the fundamental lip and blush colours, the from-within, most intrinsic colours.
+Using them for items such as eyeglass frames, ties, scarves, and accessories looks good, though the viewer would never know why.